 What is pH?
 Every solution is either acidic or alkaline, including our body fluids.
-The body is designed to maintain a constant pH 7.4 in the blood.
-It does this by depositing and withdrawing acid and alkaline minerals from the bones, soft tissues, body fluids (blood, saliva, and urine).
+To maintain a constant 7.4, our bodies drop or deposit acid and alkaline minerals from the bones, soft tissues, body fluids (blood, saliva, and urine).
 Your pH levels are usually more acidic in the morning, fluctuating during the day.

 Shift pH balance: